Zhuo-Chen-byte/Firebase-HDFS-SQL/README.md

-# EDFS Simulation Database & SQL-like search and analysis web #
+# Firebase-based emulation database & SQL-like search and analysis web #
 1. Download this project

     You can clone this project by running this command